gregpalmr/alluxio-ray-fsspec-example/README.md

      view /opt/alluxio/logs/master.log

 ### Step 9.
-Load a test data set into Alluxio cache
+Load a test data set into the Alluxio cache

-For machine learning and training workloads, Alluxio Enterprise allows you to pre-load data from your training data sets into Alluxio cache.
-For this non-prod example environment, a portion of the NYC Taxi Ride data set has been staged in the MinIO S3 bucket.
-View the NYC Taxi Ride data set using the Alluxio CLI command:
+For machine learning and training workloads, Alluxio Enterprise allows you to pre-load data from your training data sets into the Alluxio cache.
+For this non-prod example environment, a portion of the NYC taxi ride data set has been staged in the MinIO S3 bucket.
+View the NYC taxi ride data set using the Alluxio CLI command:

      alluxio fs ls -R /data/nyc-taxi